Multiple-image Network Graphics: Server support

-Web servers generally don't come pre-configured to support MNG files.
+Web servers are generally not pre-configured to support MNG files.

 The MNG developers had hoped that MNG would replace GIF for animated images on the World Wide Web, just as PNG had done for still images.
-However, with the expiration of LZW patents and existence of alternative file formats such as APNG, Flash and SVG, combined with lack of MNG-supporting viewers and services, web usage was far less than expected.
+However, with the expiration of LZW patents and existence of other alternative file formats such as APNG, Flash, and SVG, web usage of MNG was far less than its developers had expected.

 Technical details

 The structure of MNG files is essentially the same as that of PNG files, differing only in the slightly different signature (8A 4D 4E 47 0D 0A 1A 0A in hexadecimal, where 4D 4E 47 is ASCII for "MNG" – see Portable Network Graphics: File header) and the use of a much greater variety of chunks to support all the animation features that it provides.
 Images to be used in the animation are stored in the MNG file as encapsulated PNG or JNG images.

-Two versions of MNG of reduced complexity are also defined: MNG-LC (low complexity) and MNG-VLC (very low complexity).
-These allow applications to include some level of MNG support without having to implement the entire MNG specification, just as the SVG standard offers the "SVG Basic" and "SVG Tiny" subsets.
+To allow applications to include some level of MNG support without having to implement the entire MNG specification, two reduced-complexity versions of MNG are also defined: MNG-LC (low complexity) and MNG-VLC (very low complexity).
+These reduced specifications are conceptually similar to the "SVG Basic" and "SVG Tiny" subsets offered in the SVG standard.

 MNG does not have a registered MIME media type, but video/x-mng or image/x-mng can be used.